 Heavy gusts of wind are more powerful than most people realize.
 If a driver is not careful, they can be pushed off the road—or into another vehicle.
 Let us know if you were in an accident in a windstorm, and we will investigate to help determine if you are eligible for compensation.

 Fog is dangerous because it reduces visibility—sometimes by 100 percent.
 While it is rare, pileups of 50 or 100 cars have occurred when heavy fog has rolled in suddenly.
+The Washington Post reported on such a pileup on an Alabama bridge.
 A driver may cause an accident during these conditions if they did not appropriately adjust for the weather.
 They may be liable for accidents in these scenarios.

 Not all changing road conditions are weather-related.
 Construction workers may be working on a road project, such as resurfacing, that leads to uneven pavement until it is complete.
 In such situations, it is imperative to slow down and be careful.
 A driver who fails to do so may be liable for any accidents they cause.